 However, some applicants complain that they never receive this written summary.
 Make sure you have provided your latest address to the immigration court (EOIR) in writing; otherwise, you will not receive a copy of the written or summarized decision.
 (See 8 C.F.R. § 1003.37.)

-Here’s where you have a role to play: An IJ’s decision is considered final if one of two things happens:
+Here’s where you have a role to play: An IJ’s decision is considered final if, after the hearing and decision, one of two things happens:

 (See 8 C.F.R. § 1003.39.)

 An appeal is a request sent to a higher court (a court with more authority) asking it to review a lower court’s decision.
-You most likely would need to make your appeal from an Immigration Judge’s decision to the Board of Immigration Appeals (B.I.A.).
-The B.I.A.’s main job is to review decisions of immigration judges.
+You most likely would need to make your appeal to the Board of Immigration Appeals (B.I.A.).
+Its main job is to review decisions of immigration judges.

 If the immigration judge says the opinion out loud in court, then the judge will likely follow up by asking something like, “Do you waive appeal?”, “Do you accept this decision as final?”, or some variation of one of these questions.